James Uthmeier

-James William Uthmeier (/uːθmaɪər/ UHTH-my-ər; born November 20, 1987) is an American politician and lawyer serving as the 39th Florida attorney general since 2025.
+James William Uthmeier (/uːθmaɪər/ OOTH-my-ər; born November 25, 1987) is an American politician and attorney serving as the 39th attorney general of Florida since 2025.
 A member of the Republican Party, he previously served as chief of staff to Governor Ron DeSantis from 2021 to 2025.

 Early life and career

 Uthmeier is a native of Destin, Florida.
-He was raised in a Catholic family, a faith which he follows today.
 He attended Fort Walton Beach High School and later graduated from the University of Florida, where he had competed for the Florida Gators track and field program.
 He graduated from Georgetown University Law Center in 2014.
-Prior to joining the Trump administration he was an associate at Jones Day.
+Prior to joining the DeSantis administration he was an associate at Jones Day.

 Uthmeier worked from 2017 to 2019 in the U.S. Department of Commerce as a senior counsel and senior advisor in the Trump administration.
 He then joined the office of Florida governor Ron DeSantis as deputy general counsel in 2019, then was promoted in 2020 to general counsel.

 In October 2021, he was appointed chief of staff to the Governor, succeeding Adrian Lukis.
 He remained as chief of staff until his appointment as attorney general and was succeeded by Secretary Jason Weida.

 From 2023 to 2024, Uthmeier served as campaign manager of Ron DeSantis's unsuccessful 2024 presidential campaign.